 So how long should you grill chicken thighs?
-The ideal cooking time depends on a few factors:
+The time depends on a few factors, but following some simple guidelines will help you pull off perfectly cooked chicken thighs every time

 -